The more you read, the more you see connections everywhere.

 When a problem keeps recurring, the problem is not the event.
 It is the structure that produces the event.
 Willpower-based fixes attack the event.
 Systems-based fixes attack the structure.
 The first works for a week.
 The second works for years.

 Seeing the system requires stepping back far enough to watch loops unfold.
 A bad morning is an event.
 A pattern of bad mornings is a system: late bedtime, phone on nightstand, alarm negotiated down.
 Attack one element in isolation and the rest pull you back.
+That pull has a name in systems language: emergence, the behavior the whole loop produces that no single part contains.
 Environment design on the whole loop is how the system shifts.
 (Related: Your Environment Shapes You.)

 Chapter IIWhy does environment beat willpower in every loop?

 Environment beats willpower because willpower is finite while environment runs 24 hours a day.
-The striking evidence comes from Lee Robins's research on Vietnam veterans: roughly 20 percent of U.S. soldiers in Vietnam developed heroin addiction, but only a small fraction remained addicted after returning home.
+The striking evidence comes from Lee Robins's research on Vietnam veterans: roughly 20 percent of U.S. soldiers in Vietnam developed heroin addiction, yet only about 5 percent of those men relapsed within their first year home.
 The environment that produced the addiction was gone, and most of the addiction went with it.

 This finding contradicted everything the medical community expected.
 Addiction was supposed to be a brain disease that persisted regardless of context.
 The data said otherwise.
 Context mattered more than treatment, more than detox, more than willpower.
 The soldiers who came home were, neurologically, the same people who had been addicted in Vietnam.
 The environment had changed, and with it, the addiction.

 The implication for ordinary life is enormous.
 If environmental change can break one of the most powerful addictions known, environmental change can break your scrolling habit, your snacking habit, your procrastination habit.
 Stop trying to white-knuckle through bad environments.
+James Clear compressed the whole argument into two lines in Atomic Habits (2018): "You do not rise to the level of your goals.
+You fall to the level of your systems."
 Redesign the environment and the behavior often follows automatically.
 (Related: The Dopamine Trap.)

 Chapter IIIHow do feedback loops shape identity over time?